kuzzleio/kuzzle/doc/2/guides/getting-started/5-subscribe-realtime-notifications/index.md

 ---
 code: false
 type: page
-title: Realtime Engine
+title: Subscribe to Realtime Notifications
-description: Subscribe to realtime notifications from the database
+description: Use the Realtime Engine to subscribe to database change
 order: 500
 ---

-# Realtime Engine
+# Subscribe to Realtime Notifications

 Kuzzle integrates an **advanced realtime engine**.
 It can work in a classic pub/sub mode but also as a realtime database notification engine.